wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-monitor-hardware-status.md

 The **Maintenance** page shows the hardware status of all the StorSimple device components.
 Under the list of components for 8100, there are three sections that describe:

-- **Shared Components** – These are not part of the controllers, such as disk drives, enclosure, PCM components and PCM temperature, line voltage, and line current sensors.
+- **Shared Components** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> These are not part of the controllers, such as disk drives, enclosure, PCM components and PCM temperature, line voltage, and line current sensors.

-- **Controller 0 Components** – The components that reside on Controller 0, such as controller, SAS expander and connector, controller temperature sensors, and the various network interfaces.
+- **Controller 0 Components** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The components that reside on Controller 0, such as controller, SAS expander and connector, controller temperature sensors, and the various network interfaces.

-- **Controller 1 Components** – The components that constitute Controller 1, similar to those detailed for Controller 0.
+- **Controller 1 Components** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The components that constitute Controller 1, similar to those detailed for Controller 0.

 An 8600 device has additional components that correspond to the Extended Bunch of Disks (EBOD) enclosure.
 Under the list of components, there are five sections.
 Of these, there are three sections that contain the components in the primary enclosure and are identical to the ones described for 8100.
 There are two additional sections for the EBOD enclosure that describe:

-- **EBOD enclosure Shared Components** – The components present in the EBOD enclosure and PCM that are not part of the EBOD controller.
+- **EBOD enclosure Shared Components** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The components present in the EBOD enclosure and PCM that are not part of the EBOD controller.

-- **EBOD Controller 0 Components** – The components that reside on EBOD enclosure 0, such as the EBOD controller, SAS expander and connector, and controller temperature sensors.
+- **EBOD Controller 0 Components** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The components that reside on EBOD enclosure 0, such as the EBOD controller, SAS expander and connector, and controller temperature sensors.

-- **EBOD Controller 1 Components** – The components that constitute EBOD enclosure 1, similar to those detailed for EBOD enclosure 0.
+- **EBOD Controller 1 Components** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The components that constitute EBOD enclosure 1, similar to those detailed for EBOD enclosure 0.

 >[AZURE.NOTE] **The hardware status section is not present in the Maintenance page for a StorSimple virtual device (1100).**